Devdannnny/humaein-assessment-case1/README.md

 2. **Verify data format**: Ensure your input files match the expected format
 3. **Review configuration**: Check that business rules are set correctly
 4. **Enable debug mode**: Use `logging.DEBUG` for detailed troubleshooting

-## 📄 License

-This project is provided as-is for educational and demonstration purposes.

 ---